 Can I bring my own food?

-Other than trail snacks, we ask guests to refrain from bringing food to the lodge as it can quickly attract wildlife from hungry packrats to curious bears.
+Other than trail snacks, we ask guests to refrain from bringing food to the lodge as it can quickly attract wildlife.
 Cooking and cooking fires are expressly prohibited anywhere on the property due to fire hazard.

 What about the bar?